qmoya/snippetize/README.md

 $ snipettize .
 ```

-And have a look at the `Outputs` directory:
+Now have a look at the `Outputs` directory:

 ```sh
 $ ls Outputs